Unified IT management is the answer to a fragmented IT environment

 Of course, to give you the centralized control over automation that you need to orchestrate IT services, you will need to connect your IT management platform with the component systems which are to be orchestrated in the service delivery process.
 It’s called service orchestration because it is analogous to a conductor and an orchestra.
 The conductor directs the components.
 The difference is that service orchestration doesn’t require the conductor to be present: the conducting is captured in the drag-and-drop delivery process—making it highly scalable.
 A service orchestration system can handle dozens or even hundreds of processes simultaneously and without any human intervention.

-Our assyst product has a purpose-built integrations platform—supported by hundreds of pre-built connectors—to allow our customers to quickly connect assyst to the systems they need to control in order to create end-to-end service orchestrations.
+Our assyst ITSM Software has a purpose-built integrations platform—supported by hundreds of pre-built connectors—to allow our customers to quickly connect assyst to the systems they need to control in order to create end-to-end service orchestrations.
 These can be quickly connected to a service in the assyst service catalog so that the whole customer experience is self-service.
 Meanwhile, your IT people are free of firefighting and available to support innovation projects.

 For example, one of our customers, a $3B service company, was able to quickly connect systems with our assyst product to enable end-to-end automation, radically reducing IT workload and accelerating speed of delivery: “Integrations have enabled us to create some powerful automations to streamline our business processes.”
 As a result, they were able to dedicate more time and attention to improving services and the customer experience, which boosted the perception of IT.